asp28/PropertyTycoon/DevelopmentDocuments/Sprint1/sprint1Doc.md

 - Create dice that a player can roll
 - Create bank that will hold money and properties

+The image below shows the tasks set out on Trello during our weekly meeting
 ![Trello task cards](trello1.png)

 ## Gantt Chart